 A Brief History of Property Laws Regarding Animals

-This strict liability position made sense in the confines of a small island such as England, but in the United States with herds of livestock wandering over vast expanses of land, a different process developed.
-The legislatures enacted statutes which provided that livestock were free to wander and that the owner was not responsible for damage inflicted by those livestock unless they entered land enclosed by a legal fence.
-These became known as open range laws.
+This strict liability position made sense in a small place like England.
+But in the United States, with herds of livestock wandering over vast expanses of land, a different process developed.
+The legislatures enacted statutes providing that livestock were free to wander.
+In this system, the owner was not responsible for damage inflicted by those livestock unless they entered land enclosed by a legal fence.
+These became known as open-range laws.

-Some years later, certain states reversed the open range laws and required the owners of livestock to fence in their livestock.
-This position was similar to the common law position, only instead of strict liability, the livestock owner could be held liable only upon a showing that the livestock escaped due to the owner's negligence.
+Some years later, certain states reversed the open-range laws.
+They required livestock owners to fence in their livestock.
+This position was similar to the common law position.
+But there was an exception to this similarity.
+Instead of strict liability, the livestock owner could be held liable only upon showing that the livestock escaped due to the owner's negligence.

 Dogs or other animals inflicting bites, scratches, or other injuries may make their owners both civilly and criminally liable for such behavior.
-In some jurisdictions, an animal can be declared dangerous by a court and a judge may order the animal be confined or destroyed.
-States differ on the threshold for liability, however.
-For instance, some states hold owners strictly liable if they're dog bites an individual.
+In some jurisdictions, a court can declare an animal dangerous, and a judge may order the animal be confined or destroyed.
+But states differ on the threshold for liability.
+For instance, some states hold owners strictly liable if their dog bites someone.
 But in other states, the owner must have known (or should have known) that the dog was dangerous or unpredictable.

 See Dog Bites and Animal Attack Overview for additional information.

-If the issue is that the neighbor has too many pets, the neighbor could be in violation of a zoning, health code, or noise ordinance.
-Also, the welfare of the pets may be called into question, especially if they live in unsanitary conditions or don't receive adequate food, water, or medical care.
+If a neighbor has too many pets, the neighbor could be in violation of a zoning, health code, or noise ordinance.
+The pets' welfare also may be called into question, especially if they live in unsanitary conditions or don't receive adequate food, water, or medical care.
 It's best to speak with an attorney to determine how to proceed if a neighbor has too many pets.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help